top of page

 How to Recognize Depression

-You may find it harder and harder to get out of bed every morning, constantly questioning what’s the point of all this training, sacrifice and hard work?
+You may find it harder and harder to get out of bed every morning, constantly questioning what the point is of all this training, sacrifice, and hard work?
 It all just seems meaningless.
 Your coach may notice a decline in your athletic performance as well.

 You may experience:

-• Intense and sustained feeling of sadness, emptiness, irritability
+• Intense and sustained feelings of sadness, emptiness, and irritability

 • Loss of interest in things you used to enjoy